AdobeDocs/commerce-pwa-studio/src/_includes/install-venia-sample-data.md

 ## Step 1.
 Set the composer repository in the config

-Run the following command in the Magento root directory setup the repository for the sample data in https://repo.magento.com:
+Run the following command in the Magento root directory to setup the repository for the sample data in https://repo.magento.com:

 ```sh
 composer config --no-interaction --ansi repositories.venia-sample-data composer https://repo.magento.com